mipimipi/smsync/README.md

 Normally, you want to keep the folder structure during replication.
 I.e. a certain music file on the target shall have the same relative folder path as its counterpart has on the source.

 New music is typically added to the source only.
 If that happened you want to update the targets accordingly with minimal effort.
-If you deleted files or folders on the source for whatever reason, these deletions shall be propagated to the targets as well.
-And, last not least, as we are talking about huge music collections (several thousands or ten thousands of music files), the whole synchronization and replication process must happen in a highly automated and performant way.
+If you deleted files or folders on the source for whatever reason, these deletions shall be propagated to the target as well.
+And, last not least, as we are talking about huge music collections (several thousands or even ten thousands of music files), the whole synchronization and replication process must happen in a highly automated and performant way.

 ## Contents